stijlist/stijlist.github.io/_posts/2015-07-30-when-object-orientation-works-a-rule-of-thumb.md

 ---
-title: when object-orientation works: a rule of thumb
+title: when object-orientation works (a rule of thumb)
 layout: post
 ---
 The Swift community has recently had an interesting discussion about "when to